onmax/nimiq-ui/apps/typography-ui/src/article.md

 #### The Preparation

 Armed with a digital map and a sturdy backpack filled with essential coding tools, Pixel was ready to delve into the secrets of blockchain technology.
+The journey was fraught with challenges, but Pixel was determined to uncover the truth about the future of money.

 <figure>

 > "To the moon!"

-<figcaption>Pixel exclaimed, stepping into the realm of endless possibilities.</figcaption>
+<figcaption>Pixel exclaimed</figcaption>
 </figure>